davi-it-projects/turtl-js-api/README.md

--- an endpoint can be given 2 mock responses, a succesfull one and a failed one. these are used when mock is enabled headers is optional authentication is send via header `Authorization` with value `Bearer {token}`
+-- an endpoint can be given 2 mock responses, a succesfull one and a failed one. these are used when mock is enabled headers is optional authentication is send via header `Authorization` with value `Bearer {token}` headers can be set service wide or api wide with `addHeader('header','value)` header value in endpoints take priority over service and service takes priority over api wide

 ```js
 mockResponseSuccess: (model) => TurtlResponse.Success("Mock login", { user: { id: 1, email: model.email, name: "Mock User" } }),